epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

   nature of parsers describing how to parse, rather than directly parsing.

 Thankfully [Marwes](https://github.com/Marwes) was responsive and helped me through these challenges!
-I got toml_edit of sufficient quality to merge it into cargo, allowing merging `cargo add` into cargo.
+I was able to improve toml_edit so it could be merged into cargo, unblocking `cargo add` from being merged into cargo.

 I thought things were fine and had moved on until I got a ping from [nnethercote](https://nnethercote.github.io/):